 More Challenges for Everyone

-The Effects for Firefighters and Fire Departments
+The Effects on Firefighters and Fire Departments

 Whether you’re a veteran firefighter or preparing for the firefighter exam, the net effect of global climate change manifests in several ways: